Fast Randomized Kernel Methods With Statistical Guarantees: Revisiting prior work and new results

-\end{thm} In the special case where $S$ contains one non zero entry equal to $1/\sqrt{pn}$ in every column with $p$ the number of sampled columns, the result and its proof can be found in \cite{bach2012sharp} (appendix B.2) , but the general case follows easily with a slight change of notation.
-For completeness, we give the general proof at the end of the paper (Appendix A).
-The subsequent analysis unfolds in two steps: (1) assuming the sketching matrix $S$ satisfies the conditions stated in Theorem \ref{bias_}, we will have $\risk(\hat{f}_L) \lesssim \risk(\hat{f}_K) $, and (2) matrix concentration is used to show that an appropriate random construction of $S$ satisfies the said conditions.
+\end{thm} In the special case where $S$ contains one non zero entry equal to $1/\sqrt{pn}$ in every column with $p$ the number of sampled columns, the result and its proof can be found in \cite{bach2012sharp} (appendix B.2), although we believe that their argument contains a problematic statement.
+We propose an alternative and complete proof in Appendix A. The subsequent analysis unfolds in two steps: (1) assuming the sketching matrix $S$ satisfies the conditions stated in Theorem \ref{bias_}, we will have $\risk(\hat{f}_L) \lesssim \risk(\hat{f}_K) $, and (2) matrix concentration is used to show that an appropriate random construction of $S$ satisfies the said conditions.
 We start by stating the concentration result that is the source of our improvement (section 3.2), define a notion of statistical leverage scores (section 3.3), and then state and prove the main statistical result (Theorem \ref{main} section 3.4).
 We then present our main algorithmic result consisting of a fast approximation to this new notion of leverage scores (section 3.5).